-To initiate informal resolution, a party may request the informal resolution process in writing, to the Title IX Coordinator at any time before a final determination of whether a violation of this Policy has occurred.
-It is not necessary to pursue Informal Resolution first before pursuing a Formal Grievance Process, and any party participating in Informal Resolution can stop the process at any time and begin or resume the Formal Grievance Process.
+A party may request the informal resolution process in writing, to the Title IX Coordinator at any time before a final determination of whether a violation of this Policy has occurred.
+Any party participating in Informal Resolution can stop the process at any time and begin or resume the Formal Grievance Process.

-The Title IX Coordinator has discretion to determine whether it is appropriate to offer or grant a party's request for informal resolution.
-The Title IX Coordinator may choose to decline to offer or grant a party's request for informal resolution, even if that decision is at odds with one or more of the parties' wishes.
+The Title IX Coordinator has the discretion to determine whether it is appropriate to offer or grant a party's request for informal resolution.
+The Title IX Coordinator may choose to decline to provide or grant a party's request for informal resolution, even if that decision is at odds with one or more of the parties' wishes.
 For example, the Title IX Coordinator could decline to allow informal resolution when the alleged conduct would present a future risk of harm to others.

-The Title IX Coordinator cannot require informal resolution of pressure the parties to consent to informal resolution.
+The Title IX Coordinator cannot require informal resolution or pressure the parties to consent to it.
 The Title IX Coordinator must obtain the parties' voluntary consent to the informal resolution process.

-Prior to implementing Informal Resolution, the University will provide the parties with written notice of the alleged misconduct, the requirements of the informal resolution process, the right for any party can withdraw from the informal resolution process at any time before agreeing to a resolution, the fact that a party can initiate or resume formal grievance proceedings even after consenting to informal resolution, and any sanctions or measures that may result from participating in such a process, including information regarding any records that will be maintained or shared by the University.
+Prior to implementing Informal Resolution, the University will provide the parties with written notice of the alleged misconduct, the requirements of the informal resolution process, the right for any party to withdraw from the informal resolution process at any time before agreeing to a resolution, the fact that a party can initiate or resume formal grievance proceedings even after consenting to informal resolution, and any sanctions or measures that may result from participating in such a process, including information regarding any records that will be maintained or shared by the University.